Poisson boundary of group extensions: Examples

 \begin{exa}[Non-Liouville quotients of Lamplighter groups] Quotients of the $d$-dimensional lamplighter group, $d\ge 4$, over a single relation are examples of groups where any non-degenerate finite entropy measure has a non-trivial boundary. \end{exa}

-A result of Baumslag \cite{Baumslag} states that any finitely generated metabelian group can be imbedded into a finitely presented metabelian group.
-A basic example of his construction is the following imbedding of Lamplighter groups $\mathbb{Z}^d \wr \mathbb{Z}/ p \mathbb{Z}$.
+A result of Baumslag \cite{Baumslag} states that any finitely generated metabelian group can be embedded into a finitely presented metabelian group.
+A basic example of his construction is the following embedding of Lamplighter groups $ \mathbb{Z}/ p \mathbb{Z} \wr \mathbb{Z}^d$.